MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-get-usb-pipe-handles.md

 ---
-Description: This topic provides an overview of USB pipes and describes the steps required by a USB client driver to obtain pipe handles from the USB driver stack.
+description: This topic provides an overview of USB pipes and describes the steps required by a USB client driver to obtain pipe handles from the USB driver stack.
 title: How to enumerate USB pipes ms.date: 04/20/2017 ms.localizationpriority: medium